 EA 546EDUCATING FOR SOCIAL JUSTICE GFDIS4

 This track is designed for individuals whose practice involves leading effective social change in communities and organizations.
 Integral components of this track are ethical decision-making, global and inclusive perspectives, future trends, and mentorship.
 Learning gained from the track’s core curriculum, as well as the applied capstone project, is essential to unlock each participants’ potential to effectively lead social change.
-As students collaborate with the other advocates in their Social Change Track cohort and their communities, they have the unique opportunity to practice the creation of responsible action plans to effect constructive social change.
+As students collaborate with the other advocates in their communities, they have the unique opportunity to practice the creation of responsible action plans to effect constructive social change.

 Content displayed from this DePaul University catalog page.